Open-Systems-Pharmacology/OSPSuite.VBE-Toolbox/README.md

 ## Citation

-The method provided in `openVBE` are detailed in a peer-reviewed article entitled *An open-source framework for virtual bioequivalence modeling and clinical trial design*, published in [CPT: Pharmacometrics & Systems Pharmacology]().
+The method provided in `ospsuite.VBEToolbox` are detailed in a peer-reviewed article entitled *An open-source framework for virtual bioequivalence modeling and clinical trial design*, published in [CPT: Pharmacometrics & Systems Pharmacology]().

 How to cite: